S200

 Although

-locomotives designated S200 were built in To
+locomotives designated S200 were built in Czechoslovakia and are used in Poland,

 begin with, during the first half of 1945 68 heavy diesel switchers with